 Being faced with a house repossession can feel incredibly isolating.
 But you’re not alone.
-From January to March 2020 there were 1,036 recorded repossessions in the UK.
-The financial uncertainty that Coronavirus has had in the UK means sadly more and more people are experiencing credit issues.
+The financial uncertainty that the COVID-19 pandemic has had in the UK means sadly more and more people are experiencing credit issues.
 If you are about to experience a repossession, it's vital to know what the process involves.

 A house repossession involves the mortgage lender taking ownership of the house.
 It occurs when remortgage payments haven’t been made.
 Repossession is often the last resort for lenders.
 They’ll typically only consider repossession if you’ve missed three months of payments.

 If you’re late to make a payment, lenders will often allow up to 15 days before they contact you.
 If you’re worried about missing a mortgage payment, speak to the lender.
 Often, they can help by providing a payment holiday or switching to an interest-only mortgage.

 Firstly, the repossession process involves the lender contacting you about the missed payments.

 If the debt is not received or a payment plan isn’t possible, a possession order is then filled by the lender.

 A court date will then be confirmed, and a hearing will take place.
 The decision will be made in court.

 There are two different types of possession orders.
 An outright order involves a date for you to vacate your home and a suspended order allows you to stay living in your home while paying a fee on top of your monthly mortgage payments.
 If you do not vacate your home by the date agreed in your outright order, the court will carry out an eviction.
 Likewise, if you break the terms of your suspended order, bailiffs can evict you.